rohit1101/TILs/README.md

 ## TIL

-> Created this repo for tracking my learning over the days.
+> Created this repo for tracking my daily learning.

 | Date        | What did i learn |
 | ----------- | ---------------- |